-Comprehensive Energy Assistance Program - CEAP is a utility assistance program designed to assist low income households in meeting their immediate energy needs and to encourage consumers to control energy costs for years to come through energy education.
+Comprehensive Energy Assistance Program - CEAP is designed to assist low income household in meeting their immediate energy needs and to encourage consumers to control energy costs for years to come through education.
+The CEAP involved integration of all LIHEAP-funded programs, thereby enhancing efficiency and effectiveness of services provided to clients and eliminating duplication of services.